Bacterial turbulence drives interfacial waves and shape dynamics in phase-separated droplets: Discussion

-Activity is increasingly recognized as a powerful driver of interfacial and membrane physics, endowing soft boundaries with behaviors that have no equilibrium analogue~\cite{vutukuri_active_2020,kokot_spontaneous_2022,takatori_active_2020,park_response_2022,sciortino_active_2025,adkins_dynamics_2022,gulati_traveling_waves_active_liquid_crystals_2024,nagard_encapsulated_2022,prasad_alcanivorax_2023,Cates2025,tayar_controlling_2023,caballero_activity-suppressed_2022,bhattacharyya_phase_2023,blow_biphasic_2014,ruske_morphology_2021,li_shape_transformations_2019,CarenzaGiomi2022_DefectMediatedMorphodynamics,fausti_capillary_2021,Keating2018,zhao_asymmetric_2024,keber_topology_2014,xie_activity_2022,ZhaoQiDeng2025,tjhung_contractile_2017,tjhung_spontaneous_2012,giomi_spontaneous_2014,Nejad2023,young_many_2021,kawakami2025migration,Liu2025Nonequilibrium}.
-Here, we establish an experimental platform for bacteria-powered, phase-separated droplets and uncover a regime of interfacial physics in which internal activity reshapes droplet dynamics, geometry, and coarsening kinetics.
-In the low-activity regime, the interface develops a scale-selective fluctuation spectrum.
-Energy is injected at a well-defined interior length scale set by bacterial turbulence, producing a distinct spectral crossover in both experiments and simulations (\figref{fig:2}{c}, \figref{fig:2}{g}, Fig.~S4).
+Activity is increasingly recognized as a powerful driver of interfacial and membrane physics, endowing soft boundaries with distinct nonequilibrium dynamics~\cite{vutukuri_active_2020,kokot_spontaneous_2022,takatori_active_2020,park_response_2022,sciortino_active_2025,adkins_dynamics_2022,gulati_traveling_waves_active_liquid_crystals_2024,nagard_encapsulated_2022,prasad_alcanivorax_2023,Cates2025,tayar_controlling_2023,caballero_activity-suppressed_2022,bhattacharyya_phase_2023,blow_biphasic_2014,ruske_morphology_2021,li_shape_transformations_2019,CarenzaGiomi2022_DefectMediatedMorphodynamics,fausti_capillary_2021,zhao_asymmetric_2024,keber_topology_2014,xie_activity_2022,ZhaoQiDeng2025,tjhung_contractile_2017,tjhung_spontaneous_2012,giomi_spontaneous_2014,Nejad2023,young_many_2021,kawakami2025migration,Liu2025Nonequilibrium,bar-ziv_pearling_1999,BarZiv1994Instability,Peterson2021VesicleST}.
+Here, we establish an experimental platform for bacteria-powered, phase-separated droplets and show how internal activity reshapes their dynamics, shape, and coarsening behavior.
+In the low bacterial volume fraction regime, the droplet interface shows scale-selective fluctuations.
+Energy is injected at the length scale of bacterial turbulence, producing a distinctive spectral crossover in both experiments and simulations (Fig. 2c, Fig. 2{g}, Supplementary Figure~7 and 8).
 These scale-dependent fluctuations arise from collective bacterial flows~\cite{adkins_dynamics_2022}, in contrast to the broadband, uncorrelated agitation generated by isolated active units~\cite{vutukuri_active_2020,takatori_active_2020,sciortino_active_2025}.
-Beyond this spectral signature, we find that active–passive coupling restores effective inertia at vanishing Reynolds number: active stresses offset passive viscous dissipation, which dramatically reduces damping and enables underdamped, capillary-like waves on a liquid–liquid boundary (\figref{fig:2}{d}, \figref{fig:2}{h}, \figref{fig:3}{a}, \figref{fig:3}{d}).
-Whereas interfacial waves in active nematics are typically attributed to the nonreciprocal coupling between the nematic director and the interface~\cite{adkins_dynamics_2022,gulati_traveling_waves_active_liquid_crystals_2024}, our results reveal a hydrodynamic route based on viscosity matching between active and passive fluids.
-This mechanism expands the conceptual framework of active interfaces by showing that internal motility can tune the temporal character of soft boundaries from purely relaxational to oscillatory, offering design principles for wave-supporting interfaces in living and synthetic systems.
+Moreover, the coupling between active and passive fluids restores effective inertia even at vanishing Reynolds number: active stresses counteract viscous damping on the interface and enables underdamped, capillary-like waves on a liquid–liquid boundary (Fig. 2{d}, Fig. 2{h}, Fig. 3{a}, Fig. 3{d}). { Interfacial waves in active nematics are typically attributed to nonreciprocal coupling between the nematic director and the interface ~\cite{adkins_dynamics_2022,gulati_traveling_waves_active_liquid_crystals_2024}.
+Traveling membrane deformations in active vesicles, on the other hand, occur on elastic boundaries, where membrane bending contributes to the restoring force ~\cite{sciortino_active_2025}.
+In contrast, our results suggest a continuum-level hydrodynamic mechanism in which activity-induced viscosity reduction in the bacterial phase compensates viscous damping from the passive phase.
+This suggests that internal motility can convert a soft boundary from purely dissipative to oscillatory—a principle useful for designing wave-supporting interfaces in living and synthetic systems (SI Sec.
+S4G).}